GallardoSolutions/psdomain/README.md

 # psdomain
-Model for PromoStandards in Python
+Domain Model for PromoStandards in Python